joaomvsousa/UK-E-Commerce-Sales-Analysis/README.md

 ### Optimize Inventory and Product Offerings
 - Product association analysis suggests strategic opportunities for cross-selling and product placement.

-## Business Actions

-- **Expand into New Markets**
-  - Focus on Germany and France while maintaining strong UK operations, leveraging localized marketing strategies.

-- **Leverage Sales Trends**
-  - Capitalize on third-quarter sales momentum with targeted promotions and seasonal campaigns for sustained growth.

-- **Personalize Marketing**
-  - Design targeted programs for "Champions" and "loyal customers" to enhance engagement and retention.

-- **Reduce Churn**
-  - Implement retention strategies for "promising" and "at risk" customer segments, including personalized incentives and proactive support.

-- **Maximize CLV**
-  - Enhance CLV by offering exclusive benefits to "loyal customers" and "Champions".

-- **Optimize Inventory**
-  - Use purchasing behavior insights to optimize stock levels and explore cross-selling opportunities to boost AOV.

-- **Adapt and Monitor**
-  - Continuously monitor KPIs and customer feedback to promptly adapt strategies to market dynamics and customer needs.

----

-## Data Source

-The dataset used in this project was collected from [Kaggle](https://www.kaggle.com/datasets/thedevastator/online-retail-transaction-data).

 ---

 ## File Structure